Supported OS distributions for MistikaVR:

-These are recommendations for working at high resolutions or many source cameras:
+Requirements for working at high resolutions (8K or more) or with many source cameras (6 or more):

-- Most of the processing in Mistika VR is made by GPU: Geometry adjustments, Color adjustments, Optical Flow (which is typically the bottleneck), etc. So this is the most important component.
-A modern NVIDIA board with high specs is the optimal configuration, although AMD GPUs are also supported.
+- Most of the processing inside Mistika VR is made by GPU: Geometry adjustments, Color adjustments, Optical Flow (which is typically the bottleneck), etc. So this is normally the most important component (but not always, as explained below).
+A modern NVIDIA board with good specs is recommended

-- The processes that are let to CPU processing are the decoding of camera codecs and the encoding of the render codec.
+- In the other hand, the processes that are let to CPU processing are the decoding of camera codecs and the encoding of the render codec.
 With these exceptions:

-The NVidia encoder uses a dedicated hardware for this that is not used for any other task.
+In the supported cases, The NVidia encoder uses dedicated hardware for encoding that is not used for any other task.
 This means that using it will not reduce the speed of the other processes.
-If you want to take advantage of this capability we would recommend a NVIDIA model from the Pascal generation or later, as only that ones can do the hardware encoding at 8K resolution. (for more details https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new#Encoder )
+If you want to take advantage of this capability we recommend a NVIDIA model from the Pascal generation or later, as previous models are discontinued and not supported for this and can not do hardware encoding at 8K resolution anyway. (for more details about supported encoding formats: https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new#Encoder )

-* The decoding and encoding of uncompressed formats do not need significant GPU and neither CPU, they only need disk speed, but a lot of it!.
+- Meanwhile, the decoding and encoding of uncompressed formats do not use significant GPU or CPU resources, what they need is high storage speed, but a lot of it!.

 So it depends.
-Workflows using many camera rushes based on compressed codecs or heavy CPU encoding to Apple ProRes or EXR can take advantage of having many CPU cores at high clock speeds.
-Meanwhile, stitching smaller camera rigs and then rendering to NVIDIA h264/h265 deliveries will not take advantage of high end CPUs.
-We recommend to watch the Windows Task Manager or macOS Activity Monitor while rendering to find where are the hardware bottlenecks for your particular case.
+Projects using many camera rushes based on compressed codecs or requiring heavy CPU encoding to CPU intensive formats such as EXR can take advantage of having many CPU cores at high clock speeds.
+Meanwhile, stitching smaller camera rigs and then rendering to NVIDIA h264/h265 deliveries will not take advantage of high end CPUs at all.
+We recommend to watch the Windows Task Manager or macOS Activity Monitor while playback and rendering to find where are the hardware bottlenecks for your particular case.

 - Mistika VR only uses one GPU, the one where it is launched.
 We do not expect extra speed by having two GPUs.

 Another recommendation could be this: In general, the highest end models of CPUs and GPUs only provide a bit more speed than models that are a bit inferior, but they can cost much more.
-In the highest end a typical figure is to pay up to 100% more for just 15% additional speed, compared with cost efficient hardware in the sweet spot.
+In worst cases you may need to pay 100% more for just 15% additional speed, compared with cost efficient hardware in the sweet spot.

-For this reason, in general it is better to use two computers with good specs. but not top of the range, rather than one only workstation with top specs.
-And then use distributed render tools like Uberware Smedge for render managing.
+For this reason, it can be better to use two (or more) computers with just "good" specs rather than one only super workstation with top specs, and then use shared storage and distributed render tools like Uberware Smedge for render managing.

-- RAM: 8GB is the absolute minimum for simple cases (few source cameras and rendering to 4K).
-64 GB is a good reference for most other formats, but it depends on the number of cameras and render resolution.
+- Regarding RAM: 8GB is the absolute minimum for simple cases (few source cameras and rendering up to 4K).
+64 GB is a good reference for relatively complex cases, but it mainly depends on:

 - Display resolution: There are no current limitations.
 In 4K and higher resolution displays the GUI elements may appear small initially (depending on the monitor size), but you will find scaling options in the preferences menu.